Leopard seal: Acoustic behavior

 Leopard seals are very vocal underwater during the austral summer.

-The male seals produce loud calls (153 to 177 dB re 1 μPa at 1 m) for many hours each day.
+The male seals produce loud calls (153 to 177 dB 1 μPa at 1 m) for many hours each day.
 While singing the seal hangs upside down and rocks from side to side under the water.
 Their back is bent, the neck and cranial thoracic region (the chest) is inflated and as they call their chest pulses.
-The male calls can be split into two categories: vocalizing and silencing, in which vocalizing is when they are making noises underwater, and silencing noted as the breathing period at the air surface.
+The male calls can be split into two categories: vocalizing and silencing; vocalizing is when they are making noises underwater, and silencing noted as the breathing period at the air surface.
 Adult male leopard seals have only a few stylized calls, some are like bird or cricket-like trills yet others are low haunting moans.
 Scientists have identified five distinctive sounds that male leopard seals make, which include: the high double trill, medium single trill, low descending trill, low double trill, and a hoot with a single low trill.
-These cadence of calls are believed to be a part of a long range acoustic display for territorial purposes, or the attraction of a potential mate.
+These cadences of calls are believed to be a part of a long range acoustic display for territorial purposes, or to attract a potential mate.

 The leopard seals have age-related differences in their calling patterns, just like birds.
-Where the younger male seals have many different types of variable calls – the adult male seals have only a few, highly stylized calls.
+The younger male seals have many different types of variable calls, but the mature male seals have only a few, highly stylized calls.
 Each male leopard seal produces these individual calls, and can arrange their few call types into individually distinctive sequences (or songs).
 The acoustic behavior of the leopard seal is believed to be linked to their breeding behaviour.
 In male seals, vocalizing coincides with the timing of their breeding season, which falls between November and the first week of January; captive female seals vocalize when they have elevated reproductive hormones.
 Conversely, a female leopard seal can attribute calls to their environment as well; however, usually it is to gain the attention of a pup, after getting back from a forage for food.